 Tools for Advertising Analytics

 These tools are platforms that allow marketers to understand the overall effectiveness of their campaigns from the enormous sets of data collected.

 These tools help businesses identify new opportunities to maximize their advertising return on investment (ROI) and eliminate ineffective advertising inventories or channels.

 And most importantly, advertising analytics tools or cross-channel reporting tools give marketers a better understanding of the relation between different advertising channels, the content that results in higher conversion rates, and the factors that cause a customer to convert.

 If you are looking for an all-encompassing analytics solution, Knorex XPO is an ideal choice.
 With Knorex XPO powered by KAIROS AI engine, marketers and agencies will gain a competitive advantage in,

-- Predictive Analytics – By analysing huge sets of historical and behavioural data, KAIROS can help marketers refine their campaign strategies and target the right audiences.
+- Predictive Analytics – By analyzing huge sets of historical and behavioral data, KAIROS can help marketers refine their campaign strategies and target the right audiences.

 - Cross Channel Auto-Optimization – KAIROS offers hands-free budget optimization across multiple ad channels.

 - Smart Bid Recommendations – KAIROS suggests the optimal bidding prices to achieve more views, clicks, and conversions.

 - Smart Fixes – Instead of notifications, KAIROS will indicate where and how to troubleshoot an error.

 For more information about Knorex KAIROS and how it can help marketers enhance their advertising campaigns, visit www.knorex.com/knorex-kairos.